 Fees & Payments

 As orientation is mandatory for all new undergraduate students, so is the fee.
 If applicable, look to your financial aid package to see if this fee will be covered by financial aid in the form of the “New Student Grant.”
-If you have financial concerns related to the New Student Programming Fee, please complete the Golden Bear Orientation Fall 2021: In Person Exemption, Accommodations and Referrals form.
+If you have financial concerns related to the New Student Programming Fee, please complete the Golden Bear Orientation Spring 2023: Exemption and Accommodations form.
 The programming fee covers:

 - Please refer to our Office of the Registrar Tuition & Fees page for more details on student fees.